Siya016/Osdag-Screening-task/README.md

 - **Python 3.8+**
 - **MiKTeX** (with pdflatex in system PATH)
-- Optional: PyQt5 for GUI (installed automatically below)
+- Optional: PyQt5 for GUI

 ---